google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ```
 {% endraw %}

-This causes a build to be triggered and uploaded as a GitHub Actions artifact
-whenever a new push is done to main/default branch.
-You can copy and paste the above file, but make sure to change the `branches`
-field to whatever is your project's main branch.
+NOTE: Be sure to change the `branches` field to whatever is your project's main branch.

-If you are going to use multiple sanitizers to fuzz your project, you should
-change the `sanitizer` field to enable builds for each sanitizer you are fuzzing
+If you plan to use multiple sanitizers, add them all to the `sanitizer` field (to enable builds for each sanitizer)
-with.

 ### Corpus pruning